 Less Money, More Mouse

 The good news?
 If you’re dreaming of a trip to Disney World, you can probably get there without cracking open your retirement account or dipping into the kids’ college fund.
 In fact, Disney can be downright affordable with some smart planning and savvy deal snatching.
 Here are 10 easy ways to save a bundle on your next trip to the world that Walt built.

 Go in the off season.
 Disney hotels generally have five pricing seasons.
 You pay the least during “value season,” which comprises most of mid-August through mid-September, and from early January through mid-February.
 The fancier your hotel, the more you save by traveling during value season.
-For a standard room with a garden view at Disney World’s most expensive hotel, the Grand Floridian, the price differential between high and low season is $250 a night.
+For a standard room with a garden view at Disney World’s most expensive hotel, the Grand Floridian, the price differential between high and low season is up to $250 a night.

 Be a happy camper.
 Got a tent or an RV?
 If your family likes to rough it—and in Disneyspeak, that can mean not only electricity and sewer, but even cable TV—you can cut your lodging bill to as little as $69 a night at the Fort Wilderness Resort & Campground.
 There’s plenty of inexpensive fun to be had, thanks to two heated outdoor pools, tennis, horseshoes, shuffleboard, fishing, bicycling, pony rides and horseback trail riding, and nightly wagon rides around the resort.
 Hands down, the most beloved tradition is the nightly campfire sing-a-long and marshmallow roast with Chip ’n Dale, followed by a G-rated Disney double feature on a huge outdoor screen under the stars.

 Want luxury?
 Look beyond hotels.
 If you’re willing to splurge on posh digs, you’ll get the most bang for your buck at the Disney Vacation Club resorts.
 These deluxe, condo-style resorts operate similarly to timeshare properties, but non-DVC members can stay here, too.
 The big upside?
 More space for your dollars than you’d get at a hotel.
 For the price of a standard hotel room with a lagoon view at Disney’s upscale Polynesian Resort, for example, you could get a plush one-bedroom unit at Beach Club Villas with a fully-equipped kitchen, two TVs, a large marble bathroom with Jacuzzi tub, and an in-room washer/dryer.
 A bonus: Having your own kitchen can help you shave your food bill.

 Keep tabs on the usual suspects.
 Flying to Orlando?
 Check the major airlines’ web sites for Disney vacation deals that bundle your airfare and hotel together.

 Buy the tee-shirt before you go.
 The Wal-Marts, Targets, and Costcos of this world carry cheap Disney merchandise—caps, stuffed toys, tee-shirts, sticker books, you name it— for a fraction of what you’ll pay for similar items inside Disney World.
 Before you go, buy Junior something emblazoned with his favorite Disney character, but don’t give it to him until you arrive in Orlando.
 Even if you choose to let him pick out one more small memento at the end of your vacation, your total souvenir spend will stay reasonably low.

 Hitch a free ride.
 If you’ve booked a stay at any of the Disney-owned resorts, you can take advantage of a complimentary airport-to-hotel transportation service called the Magical Express.
 You should reserve this service at least 10 days prior to your arrival, either online or by phone.
 Disney will send special luggage tags in the mail, which you should attach to your bags.
 When you land at Orlando International Airport, you skip the baggage claim and go directly to the Disney Welcome Center.
 There, you’ll board an air-conditioned motor coach that will bring you to your hotel.
 A sweet touch: Disney will collect your luggage and deliver it directly to your hotel room.
 No hassles, no schlepping, no cab fare.